- 7 min. read

 When you create emails, it is important that you include a balanced number of images.
 You don’t want your audience to feel overwhelmed, but you also don’t want them to get bored with your emails.

 To figure out the right number of images for your email, you may need to conduct testing.
 This will allow you to see the number of images that work for your audience.
-Once you know the number of images that generates the best click-through rate (CTR), use that number to design your emails.

 When you incorporate your email marketing images, be mindful of the amount you use.
 Find an effective balance of images and text to help create effective messages for your business.
 Doing this will help ensure your email campaign’s success.